How Nurses Can Plan Career Changes in 2024

 Careers for Nurses Who Want to Leave the Bedside

-If you want to get beyond the bedside, there are a lot of options available to you.
+If you want to get beyond the traditional bedside role, there are a lot of options available to you.
+In fact, the growth for non-traditional bedside roles is growing exponentially and the opportunities are endless.
 From aesthetic nursing to telehealth there's something for everyone.
 Below are a few options to consider, and you can also explore 10 more non-bedside nursing jobs.

-Nurse Educators are master's-prepared nurses (MSN) that generally work in academia.
+Nurse Educators are master's-prepared nurses (MSN) that generally work in academia; however, they can also work as a unit-based educators.
 They develop coursework curriculum, teach courses, evaluate educational programs, oversee clinical rotations, and conduct research.
 Nurse Educators need a minimum of a Master's of Science in Nursing degree.
+Nurse educators in the hospital setting will focus on continuing education, orientation for new nurses, as well as education-related to products utilized in the unit.

 Telehealth nurses are Registered Nurses that use telecommunication technology such as video, phone, email, and messaging to provide high-quality care to patients.
 They often help patients with minor health problems and can help determine if patients need to seek emergency care, make an in-person appointment with a physician, or can be treated without further guidance.